How to Build a DIY Compost Bin For Rich Amendments

 Prepare for your build by getting the supplies.

-While any of the above options are great for home gardeners, farmers, and nursery staff alike, you can get even more technical with your DIY project.
-Recently, Jacques, Kevin, and Paul built a 5-bay compost system on the Epic Homestead.
+While any of the above options are great for home gardeners, farmers, and nursery staff alike, you can get even more technical with your DIY compost bin.
+Recently, Jacques, Kevin, and Paul built a five-bay compost system on the Epic Homestead.
 The design they executed is simple but makes the composting process more organized than some of the others mentioned up to this point.

-Many of the compost bins we’ve mentioned are adaptable to a bay system, though, so they aren’t excluded from this.
+Many of the compost bins we’ve mentioned adapt well to a bay system, though, so they aren’t excluded from this.
 But we’ll focus on the design implemented on the Homestead.

 Advantages of Bay Composting